 I put 1 tbs. in the toilet with 1 drop of tea tree oil (antibacterial purposes), and swish it around with the toilet brush.
 Let it sit for an hour.
 If you forget that it’s in there and leave it for longer, it’s not a big deal.
 Just do a little scrub with the toilet brush and flush.
 Nice and clean!

 You probably know by now that I LOVE my essential oils.
 But I use them for more than just rollerballs and diffusing.
+They double up as one of the best green cleaning essentials!
 They can be used in a lot of places around the house to help things smelling lovely and to keep them free of germs.